Dr. Dre Presents: The Aftermath

 Dr. Dre Presents...
-The Aftermath is a compilation album by American and West Coast rapper Dr. Dre.
-It was released on November 26, 1996, as the first album on Aftermath Entertainment.
-Dre's scarce vocals, newly critiquing gangsta rap, marked Dre's reemergence after his March 1996 departure from Death Row Records, where Dre himself had propelled gangsta rap into the mainstream.
+The Aftermath is a compilation album by American West Coast rapper Dr. Dre.
+It was released on November 26, 1996, as the first release on Aftermath Entertainment.
+The album was largely produced by the label's production team: the Soul Kitchen, which consisted of Dr. Dre, Bud'da, Flossy P, Stu-B-Doo, and Chris "the Glove" Taylor.

+Background

+Dre's scarce vocals, newly critiquing gangsta rap, marked Dre's reemergence after his departure from Death Row Records in March 1996, where Dre himself had propelled gangsta rap into the mainstream.
 (Dre had co-founded Death Row Records in 1991 amid his embattled split from Ruthless Records and its pioneering, gangsta rap group N.W.A.)

-The 1996 album's first single, a Dre solo, is the only track with Dre as main vocalist, "Been There, Done That."
-The second single was "East Coast/West Coast Killas", prominent rappers from California, New York, and Texas rebuking rap's recently ugly East–West "war."
+The 1996 album's first single, "East Coast/West Coast Killas", features prominent rappers from California and New York rebuking rap's recently ugly East–West "war."
+Dre participates himself on the chorus and the music video features a cameo appearance by Southern rapper, Scarface.
+The second single, a Dre solo, is the only track with Dre as main vocalist, "Been There, Done That."

+Critical reception

 A platinum seller, the album peaked at #6 on the Billboard 200 and at #3 on the Top R&B/Hip Hop-Albums charts.
 Nonetheless, quite unlike Dre's prior album—The Chronic, released in December 1992 as Dre's debut solo album and Death Row Records' first album—Dre's new offering, not a standout, received mixed reviews and lukewarm appraisals.